 I hope this Instructable will help you find new uses for your old broken laptop.
 If you don't have an old keyboard to tinker with, you can pick one up cheap at your local electronic recycling store.
-These two bins of laptop keyboards are at Re-PC in Tukwila Washington.

 Once you have the keyboard working, you can use an M.NT68676 video converter card to drive the LCD.
-I'm using this converter to drive the HP DV9000 laptop LCD in a picture frame as shown below.

 You can even make the touchpad work if your Teensy has two I/O pins left.
 The TMK code has a touchpad to USB option that can be enabled during the build process.
 The Teensy LC will need a level translator but the Teensy 3.2 has 5 volt tolerant I/O and can directly drive the touchpad.
 If you are using Teensyduino, I have modified the touchpad code from Playground Arduino so it outputs over USB.
 The code and documentation are at my Github repo.
 I merged the touchpad code with the Dell Latitude D630 keyboard code so you have an example to follow.
-The Touchpad in the picture below is from an HP DV9000 and the test results are documented here.